northbrookjs/northbrook/README.md

 outputs to the console.

 `--skip-npm` - Useful if first time publishing scoped packages.
-Running release on a previously unrelease scoped package will fail since it is not run with `--access=public`
+Running release on a previously unreleased scoped package will fail since it is not run with `--access=public`

 `--skip-login` - Right before running `npm publish` release will ask you to login